Staff

 IMG_20190821_094953.jpg

-DIRECTOR OF EMPLOYEE WELFARE & RODENT SECURITY
+FORMER DIRECTOR OF EMPLOYEE WELFARE & RODENT SECURITY

-Mary Alsop King
+the late Mary Alsop King

 Hired in August 2019 as a stray, Mary Alsop King (named for the 19th century lady of the house) loved lying in the sun of King Manor’s porch so much that she decided to sign on full time.
 Her daily duties include cuddling with staff, reading with Fox, lying in sunbeams, and keeping pesky mice at bay.
 Mary is also a talented Instagram model (follow us @kingmanormuseum!) and a world-class purring master.
 Though she typically doesn’t come out to play during open hours, some lucky visitors might catch a glimpse on their tour (especially since she’s very good at escaping the third floor).